Terry McLaurin Player Prop Bets for NFL Week 17 - Washington vs. Philadelphia - NewsBreak

 - McLaurin has been the target of 23.4% (116 total) of his team's 496 passing attempts this season.

-- McLaurin has seen the ball thrown his way nine times in the red zone this season, 18.0% of his team's 50 red zone pass attempts.
+- McLaurin (nine red zone targets) has been the recipient of 18.0% of his team's 50 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Eagles.